Taking out Dutch health insurance

 - Podiatric treatment

 Prices for supplemental insurance vary considerably in price.
 It is worth comparing supplemental plans from various health insurance companies to find the best possible deal.
-Your insurance may ask you questions about your health before issuing you supplemental coverage.
+Your insurance may ask you questions about your health before issuing you a supplemental coverage.

 Changing health insurance